|

 . . . and here is a summary of what he found:

-I. That the growth profiles of various species show three very different patterns: . . .
+I. That the growth profiles of various species show three different patterns: . . .
 1.)
 Following a long and steady period of growth, the rate suddenly spurts upward, after which the species ceases to exist; 2.)
 Growth accelerates, then rapidly declines, then accelerates and declines again, fluctuating up and down this way throughout its entire existence; 3.)
 A lengthy period of slow steady growth is maintained, which spikes upward, and then hits a plateau on which it maintains itself from then on (of the species that survive – and most of them don't – this is the normal pattern);

 II.
 That in the third and normal pattern a "point of inflection" is reached . . . dividing the entire species profile into Epoch A, which comes before it, and Epoch B, which comes after;